The Sources of Risk Spillovers Among U.S. REITs: Financial Characteristics and Regional Proximity

 Real Estate Economics, Forthcoming

-Keywords: REITs, fundamental value, geographic diversification, risk spillovers, state-dependent sensitivity VaR (SDSVaR)
+Keywords: REITs, fundamental value, geographic diversification, information diffusion, risk spillovers, state-dependent sensitivity VaR (SDSVaR)

 JEL Classification: G01, G10, R12

 Suggested Citation: Suggested Citation